iTzAlver/BaseNet-API/README.md

 This package implements an API over Keras and Tensorflow to build Deep Learning models easily without losing the framework flexibility.
 BaseNet API tries to implement almost everything from a few lines of code.

+> **Disclaimer**: This API is under development.
+This means that there isn't a stable release yet.
+> However, some features are stable and can be used.
+Check the tutorials for more info.
+> Please, check the roadmap below to see the future updates.

+> Any feature request is wellcome and appreciated; and has a high probability to be implemented.

+> Any issue is wellcome and appreciated; and it will often be inspected.

 ## About ##

     Author: A.Palomo-Alonso (a.palomo@uah.es)